BoKwokProjectA/agencyflow-wordpress/README.md

 I set myself two constraints.
 First, no page builder and no CSS framework — because the point was to demonstrate that I can write the HTML, CSS and JavaScript myself, not configure someone else's.
-Second, no third-party plugin for anything the project is meant to demonstrate; the custom post type, the REST endpoint and the enquiry handling are all my own code.
+Second, no third-party plugin for anything the project is meant to demonstrate; the custom post type, REST endpoint and enquiry handling are implemented in this repository rather than outsourced to third-party plugins.

 ---